SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch9.md

       of the UID (GID) of that executable file.
    3. The value of saved set-UID (saved set-GID) copies from EUID (EGID).
 This operation happens **regardless of** whether the set-UID (set-GID) is set.

+      > It seems this copy opreation only happens once when the program executed.
+      > So EUID can differ from saved set-UID, for example, through `setuid/seteuid`

    Let's give an example:
    We have a set-UID-root program, user (UID: 1000) executes this binary, then